 The Department of Pediatrics has a major commitment to research and consistently ranks in the top 20 among all departments of pediatrics in the country in NIH funding.
 Through research, we are contributing to a better understanding of the causes of many life-threatening diseases as well as advancing many new forms of treatment.

-The Pediatric Residency program consistently has a pass rate of 100% for both pediatrics and med peds.
+The Pediatric Residency program consistently has a pass rate near 100% for both pediatrics and med peds.
 Only 16 of 200 (8%) US Pediatric Residency Training Programs have pass rates of 95% or higher.

 Ten of Children’s of Alabama's pediatric specialty services were placed among the top programs in the United States by U.S. News and World Report in their 2012 ranking of The Best Children's Hospitals.
 The services included this year were Cancer, Cardiology, Endocrinology, Gastroenterology, Neonatology, Nephrology, Neurosurgery and Neurology, Pulmonology, Orthopedics and Urology.
 The complete listing and corresponding rankings may be found at www.usnews.com/childrenshospitals and in the magazine’s August print issue.

 The goals of our fellowship program emphasize the six core competencies, patient care, medical knowledge, practice based learning, interpersonal skills, professionalism, and systems based practice.
 They will be accomplished through a variety of activities as described in each section - Clinical, Teaching, Research and Administrative.

 A. Develop skills in initial assessment, resuscitation, stabilization and early management of pediatric emergencies.

 B. Gain broad knowledge and skills in common and uncommon pediatric emergencies; gain exposure to adult emergencies.